-1 Add the MVI46-101M module to the project.
-Double-click on the I/O Configuration option in the Controller Organization window.
+1 Add the MVI69-101M module to the project.
+Right-click the mouse button on the I/O CONFIGURATION option in the Controller Organization window to display a pop-up menu.
+Select the NEW MODULE option from the I/O CONFIGURATION menu.